 Empty CAL containers:

-- For ports without empty container park Approved Arrangement (AA) sites, a biosecurity officer at the wharf of discharge will conduct internal inspections of empty containers at the same time as the external inspections.
+- For ports without empty container park Approved Arrangement class 2.6, a biosecurity officer at the wharf of discharge will conduct internal inspections of empty containers at the same time as the external inspections.

-- For ports with an empty container park Approved Arrangement AA site, empty containers will be directed to an empty container park for internal inspection.
-This happens after external inspection by a biosecurity officer.
-Shipping agents must nominate an AA site to receive the containers.
-Details of the site should be emailed to the department prior to vessel arrival to minimise potential delays in the release of cargo.
+- For ports with an empty container park approved arrangement class 2.6, empty, containers will be directed to a class 2.6 Approved Arrangement for internal inspection after the external inspection by a biosecurity officer.
+Shipping agents must nominate an approved arrangement to receive their containers.
+Nominations should be emailed to us before vessel arrival to minimise delays.

 The principal shipping agent:

-- is responsible for any cleaning and/or treatment directions associated with the CAL inspection
+- is responsible for any cleaning and treatment directions associated with the inspection.

-- must ensure all CAL related inspections are completed within direction timeframes
+- must ensure all inspections and treatments are completed within direction timeframes.

-- is responsible for all department fees related to CAL inspections.
+- is responsible for all department fees related to the inspections.

 Charges associated with empty container park inspections, third party treatments and cleaning are applied by the relevant service provider.

-Stevedores are responsible for managing CAL cargo on arrival.
-CAL cargo must be:
+Stevedores are responsible for managing CAL cargo on arrival and must request booking inspections to ensure cargo is inspected within direction timeframes.

-- held on the discharge wharf until released by the department in the ICS.
+- held on the discharge wharf until released by us in the ICS.

-All cargo not reported in the ICS must be segregated and held until reported in the ICS.
+All surplus cargo not reported in the ICS must be segregated from CAL cargo and surrounded by an uninterrupted salt barrier and held until reported in the ICS.

-All CAL cargo must be inspected at the first Australian port of discharge, prior to release from the discharge wharf within 14 days of arrival.
+All CAL cargo must be inspected at the first Australian port of discharge within 14 days of arrival and before release from the discharge wharf.

-- a six-sided external inspection for all containers
+- a 6-sided external inspection for all container types by a biosecurity officer.

 - an internal inspection of empty containers conducted by either:

-- accredited industry staff at empty container park AA sites
+- accredited industry staff at empty container park approved arrangement sites

-- biosecurity officers at the wharf of discharge in ports without empty container park AA sites.
+- biosecurity officers at the wharf of discharge in ports without empty container park approved arrangement sites.

-If on inspection biosecurity risk material is found, it will be removed or treated on wharf (if possible) and disposed of in an approved manner.
+If biosecurity risk material is found, it will be removed or directed for treatment on wharf (if possible).

-If it cannot be removed on wharf, the CAL cargo will be directed to a 1.1 Approved Arrangement located at the port of discharge for one of the following treatments:
+If biosecurity risk material cannot be removed on the wharf, or the wharf does not have washing facilities, the CAL cargo will be directed to a class 1.1 approved arrangement located near the port of discharge for:

 - fumigation